5of12/5of12.github.io/_posts/2025-09-29-how-to-connect-ios-to-midi.md

 <img src="/assets/iOSmidi/VirtualDeviceSetup.png" style="border-radius: 15px" alt=""/>

 Note: As of Playtonik 1.5 the app doesn't show up as a virtual MIDI port.
 Playtonik can connect to other apps that share a virtual port, but not every app does.
 We have only tested with Fugue Machine, Korg Gadget & Logic Pro (iPad).

+# Find out more

+If you want to find out more abou Playtonik check out our website [5of12.co.uk](https://www.5of12.co.uk/#Playtonik) To see some examples of how we've integrated Playtonik into our music setups check out our [Playtonik Playlist on YouTube](https://www.youtube.com/playlist?list=PL4zuBsU0ueMlLnphaBhRjQ5iLQO9R2qMJ)